leolanese/leolanese/README.md

 <div align="left">

 <i>
-  Throughout the last fifteen years, I have developed solid experience in Software Engineer, specialising in Front-End using `Angular`, `NodeJS` and `NextJS` frameworks under `Agile` and Scrum Development methodologies.
+  Throughout the last fifteen years, I have developed solid experience in Software Engineer, specialising in "Front-End" using `Angular` and "Full-Stack-JavaScript" paradigm using `NodeJS` and `NextJS` frameworks under `Agile` and Scrum Development methodologies.
 </i>

 <br />